hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 -S ~/chipseq_workshop/results/bowtie2/wt_sample2_chip.sam
 ```

 Bowtie2 does not generate log summary files.
 Rather this information gets printed to screen.
 If we want to capture that and save it in a file we can access later we can use `2>`.

-When a command is run it will often generate two types of output: the standard output accomplished by the process and diagnostic output referred to as standard error.
-By convention, both are output to the screen, but we can redirect it to file using redirection operators.
+When a command is run it will often generate two types of output: the output accomplished by the process generally referred to as standard output and diagnostic output generally referred to as standard error.
+By convention, both are output to the screen, but we can redirect either output to file using redirection operators.
 To redirect the standard output to file, we can use the `>` and to redirect the standard error to file we can use `2>`.
-Tools generally follow the convention of the which type of information is in each output, but some tools will send the non-diagnostic output to standard error, and vice versa.
-We will often redirect the standard error from a process to a log file so that we have this information for any downstream troubleshooting, which we could use as follows:
+Tools generally follow the convention of which type of information is contained in each output, but some tools will send the non-diagnostic output to standard error, and vice versa.
+We will often redirect the standard error from a process to a log file so that we have this information for any downstream troubleshooting.

+We could redirect our standard error from our `bowtie2` command as follows:

 ```
-# Redirection of standard error
-fastqc *.fastq -o ~/chipseq/results/fastqc 2> ../logs/fastqc_log.txt
+# DO NOT RUN
+bowtie2 -p 2 -q --local \
+-x /n/groups/shared_databases/bowtie2_indexes/mm10 \
+-U ~/chipseq_workshop/data/wt_sample2_chip.fastq.gz \
+-S ~/chipseq_workshop/results/bowtie2/wt_sample2_chip.sam 2> ~/chipseq_workshop/data/wt_sample2_chip_bowtie2.log
 ```

 If a tool doesn't have an output argument, then we need to be sure to redirect it from our screen to file.
 Show the code below on how we use it.